manoharan-lab/applied-optics-iscat-code/README.md

 # Code for generative modeling and Bayesian analysis of data for interferometric scattering microscopy

-See the following publication for additional details:
+This repository contains Python scripts and Jupyter notebooks for analyzing data from interferometric scattering microscopy.
+Xander de Wit is the primary author of the code.
+Please see the following publication for additional details and cite it if you use the code in your work:

-de Wit, X. M., Paine, A. W., Martin, C., Goldfain, A. M., Garmann, R. F., & Manoharan, V. N. (2023).
-Precise characterization of nanometer-scale systems using interferometric scattering microscopy and Bayesian analysis. _Applied Optics_.
+Xander M. de Wit, Amelia W. Paine, Caroline Martin, Aaron M. Goldfain, Rees F. Garmann, and Vinothan N. Manoharan, "Precise characterization of nanometer-scale systems using interferometric scattering microscopy and Bayesian analysis," _Applied Optics_ 62, 7205-7215 (2023)

-Please consult the main notebook `main.ipynb` for details and instructions on the code.
+Please consult the main notebook `main.ipynb` for details and instructions.

 All data required for the main notebook as well the auxiliary .py scripts are available for download in the [Harvard Dataverse repository](https://doi.org/10.7910/DVN/N7GJYC).
 Please download all files and place them in the `data/` directory.